 We embrace the ‘3Rs’ of animal research:

-- Reduction of the numbers of animals used in each study, and of the number of studies involving animals, to the absolute minimum necessary to obtain valid results and achieve our research objectives
+Reduction of the number of animals used in each study, and of the number of studies involving animals, to the absolute minimum necessary to obtain valid results and achieve our research objectives.

 Here in the UK, we comply with the strict regulations set out by the government to ensure appropriate welfare standards.
 Visit the government website to find out more.